xitanggg/node-insert-text/README.md

 `insertText` can accept 3 arguments

 1. `text` - Text to be inserted
 2. `insertWithPaste` - An optional boolean that sets whether to insert text with the paste method.
 Default to false.
-(Setting true to use the paste method is sometimes useful when the default insert method doesn't work for certain apps)
+(Setting true to use the paste method is sometimes useful when the default insert method doesn't work for certain apps.
+Note this feature is experimental)
 3. `arrowKeyToClickBeforeInsert` - An optional string that sets which arrow key to click before inserting text.
 Can be either "left" or "right".
 Default to None.

 ## 💡Implementation